justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 ### LTR examples

-Here are some examples of Buttons in left to right context:
+Here are some examples of modals in a left-to-right context:

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/example-ltr-stampcards.png",
-    alt: "A left to right example of a modal with form fileds in the modal body.",
+    alt: "A left-to-right example of a modal with form fields in the modal body.",
     shouldShowPadding: true
 } %}

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/example-ltr-my-account.png",
-    alt: "A left to right example of list items and buttons in the modal body.",
+    alt: "A left-to-right example of list items and buttons in the modal body.",
     shouldShowPadding: true
 } %}

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/example-ltr-personal-information.png",
-    alt: "A left to right example of tabs and cards in the modal body.",
+    alt: "A left-to-right example of tabs and cards in the modal body.",
     shouldShowPadding: true
 } %}

 ### RTL examples

-Here are some examples of Buttons in right to left context:
+Here are some examples of Buttons in right-to-left context:

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/example-rtl-stampcards.png",
-    alt: "A right to left example of a modal with form fileds in the modal body.",
+    alt: "A right-to-left example of a modal with form fields in the modal body.",
     shouldShowPadding: true
 } %}

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/example-rtl-my-account.png",
-    alt: "A right to left example of a modal with form fileds in the modal body.",
+    alt: "A right-to-left example of list items and buttons in the modal body.",
     shouldShowPadding: true
 } %}

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/example-rtl-personal-information.png",
-    alt: "A right to left example of a modal with form fileds in the modal body.",
+    alt: "A right-to-left example of tabs and cards in the modal body.",
     shouldShowPadding: true
 } %}